lampepfl/scala3-macro-tutorial/docs/inline.md

 println(s"Perimeter (r = ${longComputation()}) = ${6.283185307179586 * longComputation()}")
 ```

-A useful application of inline parameters is to avoid the creation of closures of some by-name parameters.
+A useful application of inline parameters is to avoid the creation of closures of by-name parameters.

 ```scala
 def assert1(cond: Boolean, msg: =>String) =